 One of the most important parts of special needs planning is to appropriately structure ownership of any gifts you provide, any money a disabled person receives, or any money a disabled person has from any source.
 The goal is to ensure the money does not disqualify the individual from qualifying for Medicaid and other benefits.
 A special needs trust can be used for these purposes.
 There are both first party and third party special needs trust and there are specific requirements associated with creating each type of trust.
 Gersh Law Offices, P.S.C. will help you to select the right type of trust and to address all formalities associated with trust creation.

 Special needs planning may also involve making provisions for the care of a person with disabilities after you are gone if you are currently serving as a primary caregiver.
 This is often a major concern for parents of people with disabilities whose children are not able to care for themselves.

 How can a Louisville Special Needs Planning Lawyer Help?

 Gersh Law Offices, P.S.C. provides legal assistance with all aspects of special needs planning.
 We represent individuals with disabilities who will be receiving money from an injury settlement or other sources who wish to create a special needs trust to preserve eligibility for benefits.
 We also represent relatives and friends of people with special needs who wish to ensure their friend or relative is cared for and receives the full benefits of any gift provided.

-To find out more about creating a plan for a loved one with special needs, please call us at (502) 423-7023 or Click Here to request a free consultation.
+To find out more about creating a plan for a loved one with special needs, please call us at (502) 423-7023 or Click Here to request a consultation.